How to Spring Forward

 At this age, adjustments happen quickly as parents are typically following time spent awake rather than a set bedtime!
 Consider yourself lucky, and be sure to reach out to us in the fall when you need help as we end the time change and your little one is on more of a set schedule.

-Expert note: We recommend this option for school-age kiddos, teens + adults.
+Expert note: We recommend this option for older infants, toddlers, school-age kiddos, teens + adults.

-For the older kiddos (pre-school and beyond), we will split the difference.
+For this method, we will split the difference of the 60 minute time change by making a more gradual, 30 minute change.
 If you have a child that does not nap and normally goes to bed at 8:00 pm (clock now reads 9:00 pm), you would put them to bed at 8:30 pm on Sunday night, the first night of the time change.
 This will feel like 7:30 to them, but it is better than adjusting the full hour and having it feel like 7:00 pm!

 This same strategy rings true for adults!
 Adjust your bedtime by making it 30 minutes LATER Sunday, Monday and Tuesday and then go back to your normal bedtime by Wednesday night.
 Ta-Da!